spiral/docs/docs/en/stempler/advanced.md

 Combine Stempler features such as props, AST code injections, stacks, and inheritance to develop a feature-rich domain language for page definitions.

 > **Note**
-> Attention, make sure to learn all the other aspects of Stempler before jumping into this section.
+>  Make sure to learn all the other aspects of Stempler before jumping into this section.
 You will also need a good cup of coffee.

 The approach described in this article is possible because stacks can be defined within imported components.